What Are the Most Common Types of Data Masking?

 Static Data Masking (SDM)

-The first of the major types of data masking, Static data masking (SDM) masks data at rest rather than in active use.
-By creating a copy of an existing data set and scrubbing it of all sensitive and/or personally identifiable information (PII), this data can then be stored, shared, and accessed for use without putting sensitive information at risk.
+Static data masking (SDM) masks data at rest rather than in use.
+It involves creating a copy of an existing data set and using masking techniques to scrub it of all sensitive information.
+This makes the data shareable without the risk of leaking sensitive information or giving access to unauthorized users.

 When to Use Static Data Masking